reciprocal-space/scrapery/README.md

 # Scrapery
 Scrapery is Celery + Scrapy lovechild to scrape data from the web in a scalable, distributed manner.
 Currently it is directed at scraping metadata for album reviews from Pitchfork, but extending this to other domains should be as simple as defining new models and pipelines.

+There is also a GraphQL api to query the scraped data.

 ## Architecture